-Emphasis on normal sequences in physical/motor, social, emotional, cognitive, language, creative, moral and spiritual development.
-Review of various exceptionalities among individuals (e.g. retardation, giftedness, etc.).
+Emphasis on typical sequences in physical/motor, social, emotional, cognitive, language, creative, moral and spiritual development.
+Review of various exceptionalities among individuals (e.g. disabilities, giftedness, etc.).
 Consideration of the nature/nurture debate and resilience in at-risk children.
-The varied influences on development and learning of the whole child considered.
+The varied influences on development and education of the whole child considered.
 Theories of child development will be re-examined and applied.
 Content from research, observations and life experiences will be addressed.
 Teachings about human development from the theology of Swedenborg are analyzed.
-Prerequisite: Education 271.
-3 Credits.
+Prerequisite: Education 271 or permission of the Department Chair.